hoffmann06/plugin-idealo-user-guide/documents/user_guide_en.md

 8. **Save** the settings.<br/>
 → The event procedure is saved.

+_Table 5: Event procedure for automatically sending order confirmations to idealo_

 |**Setting** |**Option**                                    |**Selection** |
 |:---        |:---                                          |:--- |
 |Event       |**Order generation: New order**               | |